Forming an LLC in Illinois is easy

 File the Articles of Organization

 If you’re expanding your existing LLC to the State of Illinois, you will need to form a Foreign LLC.

-10 days online or by mail, but may be expedited for an additional fee.
+Filing the Articles of Organization takes 10 days online or by mail, but can be expedited for an additional fee.

 What is the difference between a domestic Illinois LLC and foreign LLC?

 An LLC is referred to as a "domestic LLC" when it conducts business in the state where it was formed.
 Normally when we refer to an LLC we are actually referring to a domestic LLC.
 A foreign LLC must be formed when an existing LLC wishes to expand its business to another state.

 Read our What Is a Foreign LLC article to learn more.

 STEP 4: Create an Illinois LLC Operating Agreement

 In Illinois, LLCs are not required to have an operating agreement, but it's a good practice to have one.